Elango-Sagravia/movie_suggestions/outstatic/content/articles/movies-like-mollys-game.md

 ![Jessica Chastain as a powerful lobbyist testifying before a congressional committee in Miss Sloane, surrounded by a packed courtroom](/images/miss-sloane-jessica-chastain-congress-hearing-U3ND.png)

-*Jessica Chastain finds herself at the center of a Senate hearing in “Miss Sloane”.
+*source-Jessica Chastain finds herself at the center of a Senate hearing in “Miss Sloane”.
 Source: Bloomberg*

 **1. Miss Sloane:** In this tense thriller drama, Elizabeth Sloane, one of the most desired lobbyists in Washington, DC, is entrusted to fight a bill that imposes firearms.
 It has been reviewed that Miss Sloane and Molly’s Game share similar visual aspects in screen style, tone, cinematography, and direction.